matt1187/unified_tektool/README.md

 # Project  unified tektool
 "universial Tektronix TDSxxx memory-tools "

-A heavy modififaction of tektool & tekfwtool from author "sschelle" .
+A heavy modififaction of tektool & tekfwtool from author "sschelle".
+Unified tektool is capable to flashing of difference flash type (from old TDS540 to  TDS794D).
 It is published under GPL V2, pleas follow it and don't make it closed and/or commercial variant.

 Full history -> (https://www.eevblog.com/forum/repair/unified-tektool-released-!-(firmware-flash-tools-for-old-tds-series)/)